-A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer's precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form
+A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer's precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form 3615.

-3615.
 The permit holder has 10 days to file a written statement showing why the permit should not be revoked.
 The manager, customer service support (district), issues the decision on such appeals.

-3.3 Precancellation of Stamps by USPS
+3.3 USPS Precanceled Stamps